-Low carb thumbprint cookies are also known as jam thumbprint cookies are a must during the Christmas season I usually make 2 batches because I like to serve some when I have family visiting but I also like to save some for myself.
+Low carb thumbprint cookies also known as jam thumbprint cookies are a must during the December Christmas season.
+I usually make 2 batches because I like to serve some when I have family visiting but I also like to save some for "me time".

 The holiday season just makes me want to have cookies all day and every day.
 However, as a diabetic, it's not really a smart thing to do because most cookies contain way too much sugar.

 - Irresistibly Delicious: These cookies are a sensory delight.
 The jam filling, with its burst of fruity sweetness, creates a perfect contrast to the buttery cookie base, resulting in a super scrumptious flavor combination.

 - Low Carb Delight: Each cookie boasts just 1g of net carbs, allowing you to savor a couple (or more) without any guilt.
 They're a fantastic choice for those on a keto or low-carb diet.

 - Diabetic-Friendly: These cookies are thoughtfully crafted with no added sugar, making them a wonderful treat for individuals with diabetes.
 You can indulge without worrying about blood sugar spikes.